Arsenal's Aubameyang dropped from squad for disciplinary breach

 What was said?

-Speaking ahead of the Saints clash, Arteta told Sky Sports: “Unfortunately [he's been dropped] due to a disciplinary breach.
+Speaking ahead of the Saints clash, Arteta said: “Unfortunately [he's been dropped] due to a disciplinary breach.

 “I think we have been very consistent that we have certain non-negotiables in the team that we have set ourselves as a club and he's not involved today.